davemane/calvinenergy/index.md

 # Welcome to Calvin Energy

-Calvin Energy brokers the energy industry to meet all your energy needs.
+Calvin Energy surveys the solar energy industry to find the best solution for you - for free.